syscoin/jsonrpc2-base/README.txt

 	* Java 1.6 or later

-	* The package depends on the JSON Smart library for JSON encoding and decoding (this is a fork of the popular JSON.simple toolkit, but with more efficent parsing).
+	* The package depends on the JSON Smart library for JSON encoding and decoding (fork of the popular JSON.simple toolkit, but with more efficent parsing).
 Its classes are conveniently included in the distributed JAR so you don't have to download and install it separately.
 JSON Smart is at http://code.google.com/p/json-smart/